 The answers to why these changes are occurring and why the rules are being broken are complex, multifaceted and context dependent.
 Several possible explanations were brought up in the course of panel discussions.
 One is that IHL is becoming more politicized and is being exploited or instrumentalized for peace negotiations.
 As a consequence, the legitimacy of the law is challenged, weakening its neutrality and power.
 Catherine Andersen from the Section for Humanitarian Affairs, Norwegian Ministry of Foreign Affairs, suggested being open to discuss this issue for each and every situation.
 “It is extremely difficult to make sure that humanitarian aid is not instrumentalized, but having a dialog is not politicization of aid.”
 To do no harm is the key principle that organisations and their funders are accountable for.

 Another solution is to question the actions of humanitarian organisations and their protocols.
 The actors in the field need to be brave enough to criticize humanitarian organisations that are themselves violating the rules, carrying weapons or becoming closely tied with military forces.

 National Governments and the responsibility to protect

 “We want vigilance to ensure compliance by the states to the principles themselves such as international humanitarian law.
 But also taking practical steps to ensure the safety of health care personnel and facilities from attack.” – Robert Mood

-The Norwegian Ministry of Foreign Affairs (MFA) became more systematically engaged on this issue after the conference of the International Committee of the Red Cross (ICRC) in 2011 where the Health Care in Danger initiative (HCiD) was launched.
+The Norwegian Ministry of Foreign Affairs became more systematically engaged on the issue of attacks on humanitarian aid workers after the 31st Conference of the International Committee of the Red Cross and Red Crescent in 2011 where the Health Care in Danger initiative was launched (11).
 “As governments, we are not humanitarian actor, we are states with humanitarian obligations to protect and allow humanitarian systems to take place within conflict”, commented Catherine Andersen.